CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `create_loan`
 !!! description "`controller.create_loan(collateral: uint256, debt: uint256, N: uint256):`"

     Function to create a loan.
-The user needs to specify the amount of `collateral` to deposit into `N`-bands and the amount of `debt` to borrow.
+The user must specify the amount of `collateral` to deposit into `N`-bands and the amount of `debt` to borrow.
 If a user already has an existing loan, the function will revert.

     Emits event: `UserState`, `Borrow` and `Deposit` (in AMM)